-Judy Ballast, Capital One Vice-President of Business Banking shares the biggest banking mistakes wellness businesses can make, plus three kinds of clients that give bankers nightmares.
+Judy Ballast, a long-time commercial banker with over 20 years of experience, shares the biggest banking mistakes wellness businesses can make, plus three kinds of clients that give bankers nightmares.

 Mistake #1: Throwing money at problems.

 This one struck us as funny, coming from a banker.
 Judy says that “Small businesses often think that if they can just get a line of credit, that’ll fix all mistakes and cure all problems.”

 First, owners need to be clear on whether the problem is one that additional financing can cure.
 If the business has a fundamental problem, money won’t cure it.
 Then, if additional financing is suitable, it’s important to match the type of financing to the business need.

 For example, a line of credit is short-term financing that has to be paid back within twelve months.
 It’s a good choice for seasonal swings in cash flow like those a health club or fitness center might experience, but it’s probably not well-suited for a major facilities expansion.

 Mistake #2: Forgetting the basics: making payroll and covering overhead.

 Small business owners can get so excited about growing the business and working with customers that they fail to address the basics up front.